 - Objects used outside the court, representing the common people - lacquered miniatures of ox cart, palanquem, stackable boxes, cart of flowers

 So the Japanese Hina dolls are a bit difficult for a tourist to seer

-Why the doll exhibit usually lasts about two weeks before the event date, and be retained soon after the end of the festival.
-This is due to an old superstition, it is believed that families who delay in storing their dolls have difficulty marrying their daughters.
-Other factors increase their rarity, households with male offspring simply do not own the dolls and after the daughters' marriage are immediately saved, no longer displayed.
+Why the dolls' exhibition usually lasts about two weeks before the date of the event, and will be stored again after the festival ends.
+This is due to an old superstition, it is believed that families who take time to store their dolls, find it difficult to marry their daughters.
+Other factors increase its rarity, households with male descendants simply do not own the dolls and after the daughters are married, they are immediately kept, no longer displayed.
 For such reasons, people who visit Japan rarely see the dolls, much less witness several sets.